zayman2045/stargaze/README.md

 ## Overview

-Stargaze showcases the power and simplicity of the data-driven Bevy game engine, which uses a custom Entity Component System (ECS) to the map element and mechanisms within the game world to Rust structs and functions.
+Stargaze showcases the power and simplicity of the data-driven Bevy game engine, which uses an Entity Component System (ECS) to the map in-game elements and mechanisms to Rust structs and functions.
+Entities serve as identifiers for individual objects within the game world, and are assigned Components which represent that object's associated data.

 ## Getting Started